 Most of the important vitamins and minerals can be sourced quite easily with a plant-based diet as long as you (surprise, surprise: vary it up).

-- Vitamin B – Found in Brown Rice, broccoli, buckwheat, almonds, spinach, green peas
+- Vitamin B - found in rown rice, broccoli, buckwheat, almonds, spinach, green peas

 Most commonly found in meat and dairy, vitamin B12 can be a little bit more difficult to acquire.
 Luckily, a number of cereals and vegan milks are now being fortified with vitamin B12, however it’s also available as a supplement if you’re struggling to get enough in your diet.